AhmedZayed35/003_End_to_End_ML_Project/README.md

 - Custom Exceptions.
 - Data preprocessing and transformation Pipelines.
 - Exploratory Data Analysis (EDA) using various visualizations.
-- Application of the many Reggresion models and comparing between them.
+- Application of the many Regression models and comparison between them.
-- Hypeparemeter tuning.
+- Hyperparameter tuning.
 - Validation Techniques.
 - Deployment to Azure using Github actions.

 ## Getting Started

 ### Prerequisites

 You can install the required packages using the requirements.txt file provided in this repository.
 To install the dependencies, run the following command: